jssql1234/docs-sqlacc/docs/usage/stock/FAQ.md

 Step :

-1. After get the appropriate result of Reoder Advise > Click on First Item > Press Shift Key(Keyboard) > Click on Last Item
+1. After get the appropriate result of Reoder Advise > Click on First Item > Press Shift Key(Keyboard) > Click on Last Item.
 2. New PO > Select Supplier > Drag from Reorder Advise to PO Itemize (As per picture).
-PO Qty = Reorder Qty
+PO Qty = Reorder Qty.

 ## How to Use Serial No Module

-### 1. Control Serial Number
+###  Control Serial Number

-- Please go to Stock > Maintain Stock Item > Edit > Checked Serial No if this item you would like to control serial number
+- Please go to Stock > Maintain Stock Item > Edit > Checked Serial No if this item you would like to control serial number.

     ![1](../../../static/img/stock/stock-serial-no/1.png)

-- **Purchase > Goods Received Note > New**
+- **Purchase > Goods Received Note > New**.

 There are 3 methods to apply serial no :

-### 1.1 Method 1 : Manually Enter
+### - Method 1 : Manually Enter

-1. Click on + (Green Icon) > Manually Enter at Empty Box
+1. Click on + (Green Icon) > Manually Enter at Empty Box.

     ![2](../../../static/img/stock/stock-serial-no/2.png)

-### 1.2 Method 2 : Import from Notepad / Word
+### - Method 2 : Import from Notepad / Word

 1. Enter the Serial No at the notepad.

     ![3](../../../static/img/stock/stock-serial-no/3.png)

-2. Click Import
+2. Click Import.

     ![4](../../../static/img/stock/stock-serial-no/4.png)

-3. Select Notepad where you have saved to
+3. Select Notepad where you have saved to.

     ![5](../../../static/img/stock/stock-serial-no/5.png)

-4. Click Ok
+4. Click Ok.

     ![6](../../../static/img/stock/stock-serial-no/6.png)

-### 1.3 Method 3 : Generator
+### - Method 3 : Generator

-1. Click on Generator
+1. Click on Generator.

     ![7](../../../static/img/stock/stock-serial-no/7.png)

-2. Format = Serial No Format
+2. Format = Serial No Format.

-    Start From = What number you wish to start from
+    Start From = What number you wish to start from.

-    Count = How many units to generate
+    Count = How many units to generate.

     ![8](../../../static/img/stock/stock-serial-no/8.png)

-3. Here the output
+3. Here the output.

     ![9](../../../static/img/stock/stock-serial-no/9.png)

-4. **Sales** > Delivery Order > Click Add
+4. **Sales** > Delivery Order > Click Add.

     ![10](../../../static/img/stock/stock-serial-no/10.png)

-    **+ (Green Color) Same method as Method 1** **Import same method as Method 2**
+    **+ (Green Color) Same method as Method 1**.
+    **Import same method as Method 2**.

-5. Tick Serial No > Press Ok
+5. Tick Serial No > Press Ok.

     ![10](../../../static/img/stock/stock-serial-no/10.png)